 You need to have User Scenarios whenever you want to design any kind/type of user interface.
-Examples of such interface include computer program, a website or any other application for digital device.
-When designing a User Scenario, you need to actually understand what your users want in your site and what they normally do when they visit your site.
+Examples of such interface include computer programs, a website or any other application for a digital device.
+When designing a User Scenario, you need to actually understand what your users want on your site and what they normally do when they visit your site.
 This will ensure that you have good usability and also a good user experience.

 What a Good User Scenario Should Look Like

 A good User Scenario should actually be short and precise, relevant and direct to the point.
-It should give answers to the following questions.
-Who is the user am designing for?
-What exactly does the user want in my website?
+It should give answers to the following questions: Who is the user I am designing for?
+What exactly does the user want on my website?
 How is the user going to achieve his/her goals when he/she visit my site?
-And why does the user usually come to my website and not anywhere else?
-If you deign a User Scenario that answer all question ask above, then there is doubt that you really have a good User Scenario.
+And why does the user usually comes to my website and not anywhere else?
+If you design a User Scenario that answers all questions asked above, then there is no doubt that you really have a good User Scenario.

-For instance, when answering the question: who is the user am designing for?
+For instance, when answering the question: who is the user I am designing for?
 You should make sure that you include real users in your scenario.
-First, you need to come up real persona who best represent you target group.
+First, you need to come up with a real persona who best represents your target group.
 This will greatly help you know your users better and also understand their actions.

-Using personas that reflect your real user will greatly help your User Scenario to become more alive and realistic, a good example of brief persona should look like this:
+Using personas that reflect your real user will greatly help your User Scenario become alive and realistic, a good example of brief persona should look like this:

 Amanda, 32, works in human resource department of Daimler Chrysler.
-At first she used to love her job but nowadays she has loosed interest and she even consider to quit and look for another job.
+At first, she used to love her job but nowadays she has lost interest and she even considers quitting and looking for another job.
 However, she is scared to quit because she is concerned about her future financial security.
 Amanda is very organized and cannot stand any inconvenience or chaos.
 In her free time, she reads a lot to keep her mind busy and also get challenges that she really misses at her work.
-In the last couple of days, Amanda has really been reading medical books because she really want to find out why her family as a kidney disease history.
+In the last couple of days, Amanda has really been reading medical books because she really wants to find out why her family has a history of kidney disease.

 In conclusion, when writing a User Scenario, you should keep it short and straight to the point.
 The 4 questions, how, why, what and who can be used to act as a checklist.
 Using good User Scenarios examples like one mentioned above and designing your own can really help improve your usability and also enable you to achieve high user experience.